Land Ownership for Foreigners in Indonesia: Understanding HGB, HM, and Other Rights

 Foreign Access: Prohibited

-Nominee arrangements—where land is held by an Indonesian citizen on behalf of a foreigner—are common but expose investors to substantial legal risk and are not enforceable under Indonesian law [13].
+Nominee arrangements—where land is held by an Indonesian citizen on behalf of a foreign investor—are widely used but carry substantial legal risk and are not enforceable under Indonesian law.

 2. Hak Guna Bangunan (HGB) – Right to Build